jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

-The last two examples look the same, right?
-Hmmmm... :thought_balloon: It might seem like that on first look, but there is a subtle difference: The `Result` class is from a third party library called [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions), while `ICommandResult` is not.
+Those last two examples look the same, right?
+Hmmmm... :thought_balloon: It might seem like they look the same at first glance, but there is a subtle difference: **The `Result` class is from a third party library called [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions), while `ICommandResult` class is  hand-crafted or custom-made.**

-And when it comes to third party libraries, I tend to remember this statement from Uncle Bob Martin<sup id="footnote-indicator-2">[[2]](#footnote-2)</sup>: These third party classes, libraries, or frameworks are...
+And when it comes to third party classes or libraries, I tend to remember this statement from Uncle Bob Martin<sup id="footnote-indicator-2">[[2]](#footnote-2)</sup>: These third party classes, libraries, or frameworks are...

 > "... written by people to solve certain problems that they have.
 Those problems may be similar to yours, but they are not yours.
 You have different problems..."

 And here's more<sup id="footnote-indicator-2">[[2]](#footnote-2)</sup>:

 > "Over the years, I’ve adopted a healthy skepticism about frameworks.
 While I acknowledge that they can be extremely useful, and save a boatload of time; I also realize that there are costs.
 Sometimes those costs can mount very high indeed.
-<br /><br />
+>
-"So my strategy is to keep frameworks... at arm’s length; behind architectural boundaries.
+> "So my strategy is to keep frameworks... at arm’s length; behind architectural boundaries.
 I get most of the benefit from them that way; and I can take ruthless advantage of them.
-<br /><br />
+>
-"But I don’t let those frameworks get too close.
-I surrender none of my autonomy to them..." --- Uncle Bob Martin
+> "But I don’t let those frameworks get too close.
+I surrender none of my autonomy to them..."

 I forgot those words of wisdom from Uncle Bob just recently :smile:

-Oh wait!
+--- Oh wait!
 I did not forget them.
 Only that I also heard Uncle Bob say something like "we also use libraries inside our core domain, such as the the .NET Collections or the Java Collections library, but this decision involves kind of a conscious decision of using them".
 Those are not his exact words, but a paraphrase of what he said.<sup id="footnote-indicator-3">[[3]](#footnote-3)</sup>

-And so because I had this problem of needing to return a success or failure indicator from my command handlers, I made the _conscious_ decision of using the `Result` class from CSharpFunctionalExtensions as my return type.
-"What wrong can it cause!?", I told myself, "It's just a small library, a tiny class; it will cause no danger to the app."
+...
+Recently, I had this problem where I needed to return a success or failure indicator from my command handlers.
+So I made the _conscious_ decision of using the `Result` class from CSharpFunctionalExtensions as my return type. _"What wrong can it cause!?"_, I told myself, _"It's just a small library, a tiny class; it will cause no danger to the app."_

-And so I started using this as my command handler:
+And so I started using this `Result` class as the return type in my command handler:

 ``` csharp
 public interface ICommandHandler<TCommand>